public-park/summer-camp/README.md

 You find the server-side [TwiML](https://www.twilio.com/docs/voice/twiml) files to customise the message in `src-server/controllers/PhoneCallbackController.handleIncoming`.

 The frontend was created with [Create React App](https://github.com/facebook/create-react-app) without any custom setup except adding build scripts and NPM dependencies for the server part.

+## Try out the Phone

+You can try out this project on [Summer Camp WebRTC Phone](https://phone.summer-camp.dev).
+You use this hosted application at your sole risk, please use a separate Twilio test account.

 ## Let's get Started